YangLu1031/cloud-builders/Preview/README.md

 After Artifact Registry reaches GA, we expect to release a new set of images using the GA Artifact Registry repository.
-At this time, we expect these images to be 100% compatible with the Beta AR Builders, but we do expect them to be in a new repository namespace.
+At this time, we expect these images to be compatible with the Preview AR Builders, but we do expect them to be in a new repository namespace.
+(Note that this compatibility statement is not a guarantee as we are in Preview.)

 ### Compatibility

-For most users, the AR Builders are compatible as a drop-in replacement for your existing Cloud Builder usage; simply change the image name and the Beta AR Builder will work fine.
+For most users, the AR Builders are compatible as a drop-in replacement for your existing Cloud Builder usage; simply change the image name and the Preview AR Builder will work fine.
 The known potential areas of incompatibility are as
 follows:

 - Version differences.
-The Beta AR Builder may use a different tool version than the existing Cloud Builder, and the version may have incompatible changes.
+The Preview AR Builder may use a different tool version than the existing Cloud Builder, and the version may have incompatible changes.
 - Use of `entrypoint:` in a Build Step.
-Because some Beta AR Builders use different base images, your existing `entrypoint:` may not be available in the Beta replacement or may not be compatible with your existing usage.
+Because some Preview AR Builders use different base images, your existing `entrypoint:` may not be available in the Preview replacement or may not be compatible with your existing usage.
-- Platform differences: some of the Beta AR Builders use a different operating system in their base image, and the change of OS or platform may result in different behavior from the existing Cloud Builder image.
+- Platform differences: some of the Preview AR Builders use a different operating system in their base image, and the change of OS or platform may result in different behavior from the existing Cloud Builder image.

 Our analysis of usage of Cloud Builders with the hosted Cloud Build service reveals that only a small number of users will experience incompatible changes.